Le petit picador jaune: Description

-Le petit picador jaune is considered to be the earliest painting by Picasso, having been painted at 8 years old.
+Le petit picador jaune is considered to be the earliest known painting by Picasso, having been painted at 8 years old.
 The painting depicts a bullfight, an activity which Picasso was already attending at age seven.
 The young Picasso painted the image after attending a bullfight in Malaga’s La Malagueta bullring in 1889.

 The painting is small in size, measuring just 24 cm x 19 cm.
 The composition is of a bullfighter on horseback, dressed in bright yellow, who is the focus of the scene, with three spectators standing outside the bullring.
 The image displays an element of playfulness and comic caricature in its representation of the subject.

 Le petit picador jaune contains elements that influenced the artist in childhood and would continue to preoccupy him throughout his adult artistic career.
-The subject matter of bulls and bullfighting is a prominent aspect of Picasso’s Spanish heritage, and a theme that Picasso returned to on repeated occasions in his work.
+The subject matter of bulls and bullfighting is a prominent aspect of Picasso's Spanish heritage, and a theme that Picasso returned to on repeated occasions in his work.
 Picasso maintained a fascination for bullfighting and would regularly visit the arenas in the South of France later in life.
 The violence that the young Picasso would have witnessed at the bullring in childhood was a recurring element of his work, not least of all in his 1937 painting Guernica, in which the presence of a bull has been interpreted as a symbol of death.
-In Le petit picador jaune, the artist’s primary motive was to depict the spectacle of the event and the drama of the scene, yet in his later adult works, the bull would be used to convey other themes, such as eroticism and emotion, which were influenced by biographical events.
+In Le petit picador jaune, the artist's primary motive was to depict the spectacle of the event and the drama of the scene, yet in his later adult works, the bull would be used to convey other themes, such as eroticism and emotion, which were influenced by biographical events.

-Another recurring motif in this painting is the presence of a horse, a subject which appears time and again throughout Picasso’s work right through to his later years in the 1960s, including Guernica.
-In Picasso’s art, the horse represented many meanings, including being both a noble and grotesque symbol.
+Another recurring motif in this painting is the presence of a horse, a subject which appears time and again throughout Picasso's work right through to his later years in the 1960s, including Guernica.
+In Picasso's art, the horse represented many meanings, including being both a noble and grotesque symbol.
 Horses can be seen depicted in many of his subsequent works, including Boy Leading a Horse (1906), Naked Horseman (1919), The Rape (1920), and Bullfight (1934).